 Bernard Buffet (1928-1999) was born in Paris, France .
-Painter of Expressionism and a member of the anti-abstract art group “L’homme Temoin” (the Witness-Man) and studied art at the ecole Nationale Superieure des Beaux-Arts.
+Painter of Expressionism and a member of the anti-abstract art group “L’homme Temoin” and studied art at the Ecole Nationale Superieure des Beaux-Arts.

 In 1946, he had his first painting shown, a self-portrait, at the Salon des Moins de Trente Ans at the Galerie Beaux-Arts.